Roostijati: Legacy

-Only six female directors appeared in Indonesian cinema until 1998; aside from Roostijati, these women directors were Ratna Asmara, Sofia W.D., Chitra Dewi, Rima Melati, and Ida Farida.
+Only six female directors appeared in Indonesian cinema until 1998; aside from Roostijati, these women directors were Ratna Asmara, Sofia W.D., Chitra Dewi, Ida Farida, and Rima Melati.
 Of these, all except Farida had previous experience as actresses.
 These directors rarely, if ever, received the same recognition as their male counterparts, and acting remained the only way for a woman in the industry to gain recognition.